 Following the initial registration of standing data, subsequent updates must be confirmed by the Supplier no later than ten WD following receipt of a monthly report of Standing Data changes from SVAA.

-Following the initial registration of SVA Metering Systems in MSID Pairs, subsequent ad hoc notification of new or amended SVA Metering Systems or MSID Pairs by the VLP.
+Following the initial registration of SVA Metering Systems in MSID Pairs, subsequent ad hoc notification of new or amended SVA Metering Systems or MSID Pairs by the VLP or the NETSO.

 The Supplier must ensure that Non Half Hourly Balancing Mechanism (BM) Unit changes are received by the SVAA no later than Gate Closure for the period to which the BM Unit applies.
 BM Unit changes provided after this timescale will not be processed by the SVAA.

-The Virtual Lead Party must ensure that it notifies the SVAA of a new or amended MSID Pair no later than 5 WD before the Effective From Settlement Date that the MSID Pair allocation is to be valid.
+The Virtual Lead Party and the NETSO must ensure that it notifies the SVAA of a new or amended MSID Pair no later than 5 WD before the Effective From Settlement Date that the MSID Pair allocation is to be valid.

 The SVAA must ensure that any changes to their contact details must be provided to the CRA within 1 WD of those changes becoming effective.